 In the case of a departing faculty member or faculty member on leave, notify the provost as soon as you learn that a faculty member is leaving.
 A position can be advertised only after the provost has received a letter of resignation.
 It may be possible, however, to discuss a search strategy and likely position requirements before that time.
-For tenure-track positions, vacancies occurring after March 1 will, typically, be filled with a one-year replacement and a proposal for a tenure-track replacement will be considered for the following academic year.
+For tenure-track positions, vacancies occurring after March 1 will typically, be filled with a one-year replacement and a proposal for a tenure-track replacement will be considered for the following academic year.

 The provost must authorize all faculty searches.
-Departments requesting a tenure-track faculty position (whether a new one or a replacement) should submit to the provost a completed position authorization form in Appendix A and on the "Resources for Department Chairs" section of the academic affairs website.
-The deadline for submission typically is June 30, with decisions typically communicated by early fall.
+Departments requesting a full-time faculty position (whether a new one or a replacement) should submit to the provost a completed Position Request Form (found on the Department Chairs Resources page).
+The deadline for submission for tenure-track requests is May 1, with decisions typically communicated by early fall semester of the following academic year.
 There are times when decisions cannot meet this deadline due to budget considerations.
 If a disciplinary search cycle begins sooner than the fall, please contact the provost.
+Contingent faculty position requests can be submitted anytime and are considered on a rolling basis.